Find Affordable College Courses

 Big Rapids, MI

-Ferris State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree health professions programs.
-Located in the distant town of Big Rapids, Ferris is a public school with a fairly large student population.
+With a ranking of #10, Ferris State University did quite well on this year’s most popular schools for health professions students working on their bachelor’s degree.
+Located in the town of Big Rapids, Ferris is a public college with a fairly large student population.

 Women make up 85% of the health professions majors at the school.